woss/ipwb/README.rst

 .. image:: https://api.travis-ci.org/oduwsdl/ipwb.png?branch=master
 .. image:: https://img.shields.io/pypi/v/ipwb.svg

-InterPlanetary Wayback (ipwb) facilitates permanence and collaboration in web archives by disseminating the contents of WARC files into the IPFS network. `IPFS`_ is a peer-to-peer content-addressable file system that inherently allows deduplication and facilitates opt-in replication. ipwb splits the header and payload of WARC response records before disseminating into IPFS to leverage the deduplication, build a `CDXJ index`_, and combine them at the time of replay.
+InterPlanetary Wayback (ipwb) facilitates permanence and collaboration in web archives by disseminating the contents of WARC files into the IPFS network. `IPFS`_ is a peer-to-peer content-addressable file system that inherently allows deduplication and facilitates opt-in replication. ipwb splits the header and payload of WARC response records before disseminating into IPFS to leverage the deduplication, builds a `CDXJ index`_ with references to the IPFS hashes returns, and combines the header and payload from IPFS at the time of replay.

 InterPlanetary Wayback primarily consists of two scripts: